mchion/reddit_ELT_pipeline/README.md

 ## Futher Directions and Considerations

-- **Machine Learning**: In the second analysis, our goal was to find out the average amount of time it takes until users stop commenting on a post.
-Using historical data to try to predit when it was done is the realm of machine learning and data science.
-We can view comments as a stream of data over time (a time series).

 - **Monitoring and Observability**: Because our app is entirely run on a cloud platorm, monitoring and observability are especially important since we cannot be expected to log in and monitor the data pipeline on a regular basis.
-This exact situation of failure occurring while not being alerted to occurred when the app stopped after a month of running due to a change in the API wrapper.
+In fact, our data pipeline did fail in the first month due to a change in the API wrapper and we thus had to retrieve historical comments and merge them with the newer data.